Human trafficking in Syria

+By mid-2024, Syria has not ratified the 2000 UN TIP Protocol.

-Prosecution
+Prosecution (2008)

-The Government of Syria made no discernible efforts to criminally punish trafficking crimes during the reporting period.
+The Government of Syria made no discernible efforts to criminally punish trafficking crimes during 2008.
 Syria does not specifically prohibit any form of trafficking in persons, but its government could use statutes against kidnapping, pimping, and sexual assault to prosecute some trafficking cases.
 In addition, Article 3 of Law 10 of 1961 prohibits prostituting a minor less than 16 years old, with a prescribed penalty of one to seven years’ imprisonment.
 This penalty is sufficiently stringent and commensurate with the penalty for other grave crimes, such as rape.
 Decree 81 sets guidelines for conditions of domestic workers; prescribed penalties for violation are imprisonment for an unspecified length of time or fines of only $2,which are not sufficiently stringent to deter the offense of forced labor.
 During this reporting period, Syria did not report any investigations, arrests, prosecutions, convictions, or punishments of trafficking offenses.
 In addition, despite reports that many police officials take bribes to ignore prostitution, the government reported no law enforcement efforts to combat government complicity in trafficking.

-Protection
+Protection (2008)

 During the year 2009 the Syrian government made limited progress in protecting trafficking victims.
-The government does not have a shelter to protect victims of trafficking, but in December, the Ministry of Social Affairs and Labor approved the opening of an IOM-operated shelter.
-The government also approved the creation of a formal system for police, immigration officers, judges, and other government officials to refer victims of trafficking to the planned IOM shelter; to date, no one has been referred by the government to an existing shelter run by international NGO Caritas.
+The government does not have a shelter to protect victims of trafficking, but in December, the Ministry of Social Affairs and Labor approved the opening of an International Organization for Migration (IOM)-operated shelter.
+The government also approved the creation of a formal system for police, immigration officers, judges, and other government officials to refer victims of trafficking to the planned IOM shelter; to date, no one has been referred by the government to an existing shelter run by Caritas Syria.
 The government continues to lack formal victim identification procedures to identify potential trafficking victims among vulnerable populations, such as illegal migrants or women arrested for prostitution.
 As a result, victims of trafficking were arrested and charged with prostitution or violating immigration laws.
 Anecdotal reports also suggest that some foreign women in prison on prostitution charges have been beaten by prison officials.
 Another source reported that Syrian authorities will often release incarcerated Iraqi women and minors in prostitution to their traffickers.
 Child victims of commercial sexual exploitation are housed in juvenile detention facilities, rather than referred to protective services offered by NGOs.
 Syria does not actively encourage victims to assist in investigations or prosecutions of their traffickers and does not provide foreign victims with legal alternatives to their removal to countries in which they may face hardship or retribution.
 The government does not fund anti-trafficking training for law enforcement officers, but officials from the Ministry of Interior received training organized and funded by IOM on victim sensitivity.